 Sociology requires open minds, critical thinkers, good organisation skills, and independent learners.
-The subject is constantly updating and as well as looking at 19th century sociologists, we also analyse up to date studies and current affairs, as well as students conducting their own research in topic 2.
+The subject is constantly updating and as well as looking at 19th century sociologists, we also analyse up to date studies and current affairs, where students also conduct their own group research project.
 Assessment is by three A Level exam at the end of Year 13.
 There will also be mock exams in Year 12.